Stephen Hair, Chair

 Mary Gibson originally trained and practiced as a commercial barrister but has spent the last decade working in the field of youth and restorative justice in Wandsworth and Lambeth - working both for the two local youth offending teams and for a number of local and national charities.

-Shirley has over 20 years senior management experience in the delivery of services to vulnerable children and families.
-She has held various strategic management and leadership roles within Local Authorities, NHS Trusts and voluntary sector organisations, located in London and County Councils across England.
+Shirley has over 20 years senior management experience delivering services to vulnerable children and families.
+She has held various strategic management and leadership roles within Local Authorities, NHS Trusts and voluntary sector organisations in London and County Councils across England.

 She has a wealth of experience and expertise in safeguarding, multi –agency service delivery, children’s service transformation, strategic commissioning and stakeholder engagement.
 She is a lay member of a children’s safeguarding board in London.